TMSDMAP/TMSDMAP.github.io/_posts/2025-01-21-stack-release.md

 **vLLM** has taken the open-source community by storm, with unparalleled hardware and model support plus an active ecosystem of top-notch contributors.
 But until now, vLLM has mostly focused on **single-node** deployments.

 How do we extend its power into a **full-stack** inference system that any organization can deploy at scale with *high reliability*, *high throughput*, and *low latency*?
-That’s precisely why we built **production-stack**.
+That’s precisely why the LMCache team and the vLLM team built **vLLM production-stack**.

 <div align="center">
 <img src="/assets/img/stack-thumbnail.png" alt="Icon" style="width: 60%; vertical-align:middle;">
 </div>

-# Introducing "*production-stack*"
+# Introducing "*vLLM Production-Stack*"
-**Production-stack** is an open-source **reference implementation** of a **inference stack** built on top of vLLM, designed to run seamlessly on a cluster of GPU nodes.
+**vLLM Production-stack** is an open-source **reference implementation** of an **inference stack** built on top of vLLM, designed to run seamlessly on a cluster of GPU nodes.
 It adds four critical functionalities that complement vLLM’s native strengths:
 - **KV cache sharing & storage** to speed up inference when context is reused (powered by the popular [**LMCache**](https://github.com/LMCache/LMCache) project).
 - **Prefix-aware routing** that sends queries to the vLLM instance already holding the relevant context KV cache.
 - **Observability** of individual engine status and query-level metrics (TTFT, TBT, throughput).